Investigations and findings

 In December 2019, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around the Jervis Bay Range Facility and HMAS Creswell.

-The investigations found that PFAS is mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
+The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
-The PFAS in these locations can be found in soil and in water flowing through the source areas.
+PFAS in these locations can be found in soil and in water flowing through the source areas.
 PFAS moves in surface water flowing through drains and creeks, or groundwater that flows underground through soil and rock.

-Three primary source areas, also referred to as Areas of Environmental Concern, were found on the base where PFAS concentrations required further study or action.
-These were:
+Three primary source areas were found on the base where PFAS concentrations required further study or action:

-• Area of Environmental Concern C – Jervis Bay Range Facility former fire training area, which is now the parachute training school
+- Jervis Bay Range Facility former fire training area

-The investigations also found that PFAS had built up in areas where firefighting foams had not previously been used or stored.
+The investigations also found that PFAS had accumulated in areas where firefighting foams had not previously been used or stored.
 These are called secondary source areas.
-PFAS has travelled from one of the primary source areas and over time has collected in the soil and water within the secondary source area.
+PFAS have travelled from one of the primary source areas and over time collected in the soil and water within the secondary source areas.

-Three secondary source areas were found where PFAS concentrations required further study or action.
-These were:
+Three secondary source areas were found where PFAS concentrations required further study or action:

-• Area of Environmental Concern B – the wetland at the head waters of Mary Creek, located south west of the RAN SSSS
+- the wetland at the head waters of Mary Creek

 Drinking water at Jervis Bay is tested regularly by the Jervis Bay Territory Administration.
-The results show PFAS has been found in Lake Windermere at very low levels that are assessed as safe under the Australian Drinking Water Guidelines.
 The Jervis Bay drinking water results are released each month in the Jervis Bay community bulletins, published by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.

 Human Health Risk Assessment

 As part of the investigations, Defence conducted a Human Health Risk Assessment.
-This assessment measured the PFAS exposure risks to people living, working and visiting Jervis Bay.
+This assessment measured the PFAS exposure risks to people living, working within and visiting Jervis Bay.
 The assessment found the PFAS contamination from Jervis Bay Range Facility and HMAS Creswell has an elevated exposure risk to human health at some locations.
+More details on Defence’s risk assessment, can be found in the Human Health Risk Assessment factsheet found under the Recent reports and factsheets section.

-The Department of Infrastructure, Transport, Regional Development, Communications and the Arts has released precautionary advice for users of waterways in the Jervis Bay Territory.
-The precautionary advice is that Mary Creek is closed for all use and that the collection and eating of seafood from Summercloud Creek, Flatrock Creek and Captains Lagoon should be avoided.
+To support communities and reduce the risk of exposure to PFAS from Defence and other sources, the Department of Infrastructure, Transport, Regional Development, Communications and the Arts has released precautionary advice for users of waterways in the Jervis Bay Territory.
+The department advises Mary Creek is closed for all use and that the collection and eating of seafood from Summercloud Creek, Flatrock Creek and Captains Lagoon should be avoided.

 Additional investigations

-Defence conducted a Mass Flux Assessment that tracks how and where PFAS is moving from source areas and how much PFAS is leaving the base.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from source areas and how many PFAS are leaving the base.
 This will help to determine the best remediation actions to reduce the amount of PFAS leaving Jervis Bay Range Facility and HMAS Creswell.

-Investigations relating to the Mary Creek catchment have found that PFAS mainly moves off the base through surface water during wet weather events.
-Contaminated surface water and groundwater have also been found to be mixed in the swamps and wetlands located across the area.
+Investigations at Mary Creek found that PFAS mainly moves off the base via surface water during wet weather events.
+Contaminated surface water and groundwater have also been found to be mixed in the swamps and wetlands located across the secondary source areas.
 This includes at the start of one of the rivers that flows to Mary Creek.

 Remediation and management